Miles Davis: 1957–1963: Collaborations with Gil Evans and Kind of Blue

 Released in August 1959, Kind of Blue was an instant success, with widespread radio airplay and rave reviews from critics.
 It has remained a strong seller over the years.
-In 2019, the album achieved 5× platinum certification from the Recording Industry Association of America for sales of over five million copies in the US, making it one of the most successful jazz albums in history.
-In 2009, the US House of Representatives passed a resolution that honored it as a national treasure.
+In 2019, the album achieved 5× platinum certification from the Recording Industry Association of America for sales of more than five million copies in the U.S., making it one of the most successful jazz albums in history.
+In 2009, the U.S. House of Representatives passed a resolution that honored it as a national treasure.

 In August 1959, during a break in a recording session at the Birdland nightclub in New York City, Davis was escorting a blonde-haired woman to a taxi outside the club when policeman Gerald Kilduff told him to "move on".
 Davis said that he was working at the club, and he refused to move.
 Kilduff arrested and grabbed Davis as he tried to protect himself.
 Witnesses said the policeman hit Davis in the stomach with a nightstick without provocation.
 Two detectives held the crowd back, while a third approached Davis from behind and beat him over the head.
 Davis was taken to jail, charged with assaulting an officer, then taken to the hospital where he received five stitches.
 By January 1960, he was acquitted of disorderly conduct and third-degree assault.
-He later stated the incident "changed my whole life and whole attitude again, made me feel bitter and cynical again when I was starting to feel good about the things that had changed in this country".
+He later stated that the incident "changed my whole life and whole attitude again, made me feel bitter and cynical again when I was starting to feel good about the things that had changed in this country".

 Davis and his sextet toured to support Kind of Blue.
 Cannonball Adderley left the group September of that year reducing the band back to a quintet.
-Coltrane was ready to leave as well but Davis persuaded him to play with the group on one final European tour in the spring of 1960.
+Coltrane was ready to leave as well, but Davis persuaded him to play with the group on one final European tour in the spring of 1960.
 Coltrane then departed to form his quartet, though he returned for a couple tracks on Davis's album Someday My Prince Will Come (1961).
-Its front cover shows a photograph of his wife, Frances Taylor, after Davis demanded that Columbia depict black women on his album covers.
+Its front cover shows a photograph of Davis's wife, Frances Taylor, after Davis demanded that Columbia depict black women on his album covers.